 Would You Like to Work for Wow?

-On occasion, Wow Writing Workshop hires new part-time writing coaches to add to our college essay team.
-We are not hiring at present, but we will gladly accept information from potential applicants for the future.
+Wow Writing Workshop is hiring part-time writing coaches to add to our college essay team.

-We have learned over the years that the ideal candidate must be a “real” writer.
+We have learned over the years that the ideal candidate be serious about writing and young people.
 Publication is not a requirement, but you need to know from experience that writing is a process, and that writers don’t necessarily start with that killer first line.
 You need to believe in drafts, and to be open and curious about the wonderful and surprising things young people have to say.
 Editors are ok if they know up front that this is not an editing job.
 If you are an English teacher, you may have a hard time working for us, particularly if you are most comfortable with correct answers and rubrics.
 We are writing coaches and guides.
 Our students make the important decisions; we just ask the right questions.

 The job is a good fit for someone with a flexible schedule, who can be available when students need us.
 That means after school, during the day in the summer, and at least one evening and part of one weekend day each week.
-We pay by the essay; not by the hour, and are busiest between August and November.
+We pay by the essay, and are busiest between August and November.
 Students trickle in starting in June, and we continue to work with many of them through the end of December.

 Q: What does the job entail?

 A: Students follow our online, 10-step process for writing application essays.
-Coaches meet with them by video conference to brainstorm ideas for about an hour early in the process, then communicate primarily by email or text, with occasional phone calls as needed.
+Coaches meet with them by video conference to brainstorm ideas for an hour early in the process, then communicate primarily by email, with occasional phone calls as needed.
 Our approach is both high touch and hands-off.
-Coaches manage schedules, review student work and suggest writing exercises to help students with their essays.
-We provide our coaches with resources to guide students, but they should already know how to teach writing, and should be prepared to suggest or modify writing exercises according to student needs.
+Coaches manage schedules, review student work and offer writing exercises to help students with their essays.
+We provide our coaches with resources to guide students, but they should either be familiar with our method or already know how to teach writing.
+They also should be prepared to modify writing exercises according to student needs.

 Q: How many hours does the job require?